Forever (Spice Girls album): Commercial performance

-In the United Kingdom, Forever was released the same week as Westlife's Coast to Coast album and the chart battle was widely reported by the media, where Westlife won the battle reaching number one on the UK Albums Chart, leaving the Spice Girls at number two selling 71,000 copies in its first week.
-Forever spent a total of 10 weeks on the chart.
+Forever debuted at number two on the UK Albums Chart with 71,000 copies sold in its first week, over 160,000 copies behind Westlife's Coast to Coast.
+The album spent a total of 10 weeks on the chart.
 It was certified Platinum by the British Phonographic Industry (BPI) on 17 November 2000, denoting shipments in excess of 300,000 copies.
-In the United States the album achieved moderate success; it peaked at number 39 on the Billboard 200, lower than their previous album Spiceworld (1997), which peaked at number three, the album only lasted 7 weeks on the charts and by July 2006, it had sold 207,000 copies.
-Forever has sold two million copies worldwide.
+In the United States, the album debuted at number 39 on the Billboard 200, selling 34,000 copies in its first week.
+It spent seven weeks on the chart.
+By July 2006, it had sold 207,000 copies in the US.

-In Australia it peaked at number nine, and was certified Gold there.
-The album reached number 10 in Austria, and was also certified Gold there.
-In Canada it peaked at number six, and was certified double Platinum there making it the highest certification for Forever.
-The album also peaked at number six in Germany, but was certified Gold there.
-In Ireland it reached a peak at number 15.
+In Australia, it peaked at number nine, and was certified Gold.
+The album reached number 10 in Austria, and was also certified Gold.
+In Canada, it peaked at number six and was certified double Platinum, the highest certification achieved for Forever.
+The album also peaked at number six in Germany, and was certified Gold.
+In Ireland, it peaked at number 15.
 The album reached number 25 on the charts in New Zealand, where it was certified Gold.
-In Switzerland it peaked at number 11, and was certified Platinum.
+In Switzerland, it peaked at number 11 and was certified Platinum.
+As of January 2001, Forever had sold two million copies worldwide.